appsignal/public_config/dashboards/active_job/README.md

 The "Throughput per job class" graph shows the amount of jobs that were executed, grouped by the class that defines the job.

-This graph displays values from the `transaction_duration` metric.
+This graph displays values from the `trace_duration` metric.
 This graph will show a line for each combination of values of the following metric tags:

 - The **action** that defines the job, which includes the class in which the action is defined.